 6.1 Develop Citywide Roster of ADUs.
 The City developed an ADU roster in October 2021 and will expand the roster as new units are created.
 Currently, the roster (or data base) contains fields such as Address, Owner, month approved, square footage, and a description of each unit.
 This should be expanded to include information on whether the unit is occupied, the number of occupants, and the rent charged-this information would be requested from homeowners on a voluntary basis.
-Tracking occupancy and affordability is
+Tracking occupancy and affordability is intended to determine how many units are serving very low- and low-income households, and to demonstrate that the City is meeting its RHNA.

-1 Two ADUs meeting affordability criteria for low/very low are already under construction (see Table 4.1), leaving a balance of 11 needed.
+&lt;sup>2 Two ADUs meeting affordability criteria for low/very low are already under construction (see Table 4.1), leaving a balance of 11 needed.